MarkJelic/TEC-1G/ROMs/MON3/api.md

       04H = Left      40H = Fire 1
       08H = Right     80H = Fire 3
         zero flag set if no joystick value returned
-Destroy: none
+Destroys: none
 ```
 ### _serialEnable
 Activates the BitBang serial port for serial transfer.
 Disco LED's glow blue to indicate ready status.
 ```
 Input: none
-Destroy: A
+Destroys: A
 ```
 ### _serialDisable
 Deactivates the BitBang serial port for serial transfer.
 Disco LEDs turn off.
 ```
 Input: none
-Destroy: A
+Destroys: A
 ```
 ### _txByte
 Bit Bang FTDI USB transmit routine.
 Transmit one byte via the FTDI USB serial connection.
 It assumes a UART connection of 4800-8-N-2.
 ```
 Input: A = byte to transmit
 Output: nothing
-Destroy: none
+Destroys: none
 ```
 ### _rxByte
 Bit Bang FTDI USB receive routine.
 Receive one byte via the FTDI USB serial connection.
 It assumes a UART connection of 4800-8-N-2.
 Note routine will wait until a bit is detected.
 ```
 Input: nothing
 Return: A = byte received
-Destroy: none
+Destroys: none
 ```
 ### _intelHexLoad
 Load an Intel Hex file via the FTDI USB serial connection.
 Displays file progress on the segments and PASS or FAIL at the end of the load.
 Intel Hex file format is a string of ASCII with the following parts: